 (b) have a countable-income amount less than or equal to 300% of the federal benefit rate (FBR) for an individual; and

-(c) have countable assets of $2,000 for an individual and, for a married couple if the initial Waiver eligibility determination was on or after January 1, 2014, have assets that are less than or equal to the standards at 130 CMR 520.016(B): Treatment of a Married Couple’s Assets When One Spouse Is Institutionalized; and
+(c) have countable assets of $2,000 for an individual and, for a married couple if the initial waiver eligibility determination was on or after January 1, 2014, have assets that are less than or equal to the standards at 130 CMR 520.016(B): Treatment of a Married Couple’s Assets When One Spouse Is Institutionalized; and

-(d) have not transferred resources for less than fair market value as described at 130 CMR 520.018: Transfer of Resources Regardless of the Transfer Date and 520.019: Transfer of Resources Occurring on or After August 11, 1993.
+(d) not have transferred resources for less than fair market value, as described at 130 CMR 520.018: Transfer of Resources Regardless of the Transfer Date and 520.019: Transfer of Resources Occurring on or after August 11, 1993.

 (3) Financial Standards Not Met.
 Individuals whose income, assets, or both exceed the standards set forth in 130 CMR 519.007(B)(2) may establish eligibility for MassHealth Standard by reducing their assets in accordance with 130 CMR 520.004: Asset Reduction, by meeting a deductible as described at 130 CMR 520.028 through 520.035, or by both.

-(C) Program of All-inclusive Care for the Elderly (PACE).
+(C) Program of All-inclusive Care for the Elderly (PACE)

 (1) Overview.
-The PACE program is a comprehensive health program that is designed to keep frail, older individuals who are certified eligible for nursing facility services living in the community.
+PACE is a comprehensive health program that is designed to keep frail, older individuals who are certified eligible for nursing facility services living in the community.

-(a) A complete range of health care services is provided by one designated community-based program with all medical and social services coordinated by a team of health professionals.
+(a) A complete range of health care services is provided by one designated community-based program, with all medical and social services coordinated by a team of health professionals.

 (b) The MassHealth agency administers the program in Massachusetts as the Elder Service Plan (ESP).